 E-Benefits can also give you an estimate on when you should receive your claim back! eBenefits is also where you can continually check the status of your VA Disability claim decision.

 As always, the VA Claims Insider team can coach you through your VA Claim!
-We want to hear your story and can empathize with you through this process, but ultimately make it easier for you.
+We want to hear your story and help make the claims process easier for you.
 Click here if you’re ready to quit being stuck, stressed, and frustrated with your claim.